-Each year, food poisoning causes grief for thousands of Canadians.
+Food poisoning leaves thousands of Canadians in a bad way each year.
 Find out what you can do to limit the damage.

 There are several routes of contamination possible, for example:

 - food manipulated or prepared by an infected individual

 - food contact with an object (work surface, utensils, dishes, etc.) that has been contaminated by other foods

 Here are some examples of common causes of food poisoning: